THE DEBT RECOVERY STEP-BY-STEP GUIDE

 The debt collection processes begin before you even accept an order from your client.
 By implementing a number of procedures firstly the number of debts accrued will be substantially reduced but when an outstanding debt does arise the successful debt recovery will be greatly improved as a result of implementing the following steps.

 Before you start trading with a client you must ensure your terms and conditions are accurate, upto date and compliant with your industry and business sector.
 These are extremely important as if any disputes do arise it will most likely be your terms and conditions that win or lose you a debt collection case for a non paid disputed debt.

 - Placement of an Order UK

-When an order is placed by an new or existing client you need to make an initial credit check to established the credit worthiness of the client and assess a credit limit you will need to put in place.
+When an order is placed by a new or existing client you need to make an initial credit check to establish the credit worthiness of the client and assess a credit limit you will need to put in place.
 There are two main types of trading companies in the UK

 - LIMITED (Private Limited Company) / PLC (Public Limited Company) / LLP (Limited Liability Partnership)

 Information on the above is available through an online portal with a credit reference agency.